Efficient Direct-Connect Topologies for Collective Communications: Expansion Techniques

 \section{Expansion Techniques}

-This section presents three techniques to construct near-optimal algorithms with arbitrarily large topologies based on ones with a much smaller scale.
-The three techniques provide different options for increasing the size of the network and the per-node degree, while preserving the latency or the bandwidth optimality properties of the input network.
+We present three techniques that can be applied to construct near-optimal large-scale \emph{synthesized topologies} and schedules by expanding small-scale topologies and associated schedules.
+The three techniques provide different options for increasing the size of the topology and the per-node degree, while preserving either total-hop latency or BW optimality of the base graph and schedule (Table \ref{tab:expansiontechniques}).
+While we describe the techniques in the context of allgather, corollary \ref{thm:scheduleswitchmap} in \S\ref{sec:reducescatterallgather} implies equivalent constructions for \textbf{reduce-scatter} and \textbf{allreduce}.